moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 Create a reservation form to reserve 4-8 seats in row 16 of the theater for the 1:00pm to 3:30pm session.
 The 6th seat is already sold out.
 There is a 5% discount if you purchase 3+ seats.
 Reservations are made by a regular customer, so they get free popcorn.
 The browser time zone is CT, the theater is in the ET time zone.
 The server occasionally responds with a 502.

-That's what we do in the frontend, not Todo MVCs with hypermedias.
+That's what we do on the frontend, not Todo MVCs with hypermedias.

-HTMX has its place, but let's leave it to the backend-minded developers and start relying on our own capabilities and platform already.
+HTMX has its place, but let's leave it to specific backend-centered tasks and start relying on our own capabilities and platform already.

 ## Why it's important